As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - The Running Gag of a chicken running around squawking bubbles—because Maria didn't realize that it was a bad idea to give chickens bubble baths.

-- General Posada's men are a quartet of skinny, wimpy fellows (one of whom is a leper who keeps losing his arms), and they get a lot of funny moments, like when they keep getting beat up by a young Joaquin.
+- General Posada's men are a quartet of skinny, wimpy fellows (one of whom is a blind leper who keeps losing his arms no matter what), and they get a lot of funny moments, like when they keep getting beat up by a young Joaquin.

-- Manolo's mariachi friends try to help him serenade Maria with impromptu renditions of increasingly inappropriate songs, such as "Just a Friend" by Biz Markie.
+- Manolo's mariachi friends try to help him serenade Maria with impromptu renditions of increasingly inappropriate songs, such as Biz Markie's "Just a Friend" and Rod Stewart's "Do Ya Think I'm Sexy".
 The result?
 Increasingly large cacti lobbed at their heads by Chuy.

 - Joaquin giving Maria an autographed photo of himself as a present, as well as her reaction.